 Act 1 is crucial in guiding readers into your character’s world and maintaining reader engagement.
 Critical readers can help evaluate how your Act 1 impacts on readers, but in my experience, they may be inclined to comment only on what annoys them, what they love and if they’re writers -their personal strengths in writing craft.
-If you don’t ask your critical readers to comment on anything in particular, their feedback may exclude clues about which aspects of your craft -or a particular novel- may need developing.
+If you don’t ask your critical readers to comment on anything in particular, let alone provide a critical reader checklist, their feedback may exclude clues about which aspects of your craft -or a particular novel- may need developing.

-This is a list of reflective questions to help guide well rounded critical reader feedback throughout Act 1 (and in some cases beyond).
-As a writer, you may like to select or adapt some of these questions to give your readers.
+This beta reader checklist asks reflective questions to help guide well rounded critical reader feedback throughout Act 1 (and in some cases beyond).
+As a writer, you may like to select or adapt some questions to give your readers.
 As a reader, you may consider where the strengths and weaknesses of the story you are reading lie and which questions you’ll give feedback on.
 If you missed it, you’ll find my Chapter One Critical Reader Checklist here.

 Do You Understand The Point of View Characters?